-ONLINE Visit www.proxyvote.com. prior to the Annual BY MAIL Complete, sign, date and return your proxy Meeting, 24 hours a day, seven days a week proxy card or voting instruction form. card or voting instruction form in the envelope provided.
+ONLINE BY PHONE BY MAIL Visit www.proxyvote.com. prior to the Annual Meeting, 24 hours a day, seven days a week.
+Call the phone number located on the accompanying proxy card or voting instruction form.
+Complete, sign, date and return the accompanying proxy card or voting instruction form in the envelope provided.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD ON DECEMBER 14, 2021: THE NOTICE OF 2021 ANNUAL STOCKHOLDERS' MEETING AND PROXY STATEMENT AND THE 2021 ANNUAL REPORT ON FORM 10-K, ARE AVAILABLE AT WWW.PROXYVOTE.COM.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD ON DECEMBER 13, 2022: THE NOTICE OF 2022 ANNUAL STOCKHOLDERS' MEETING AND PROXY STATEMENT AND THE 2022 ANNUAL REPORT ON FORM 10-K ARE AVAILABLE AT WWW.PROXYVOTE.COM.